edespino/cloudberry-site/docs/performance/use-incremental-materialized-view.md

 # Usage example

 :::info
-Before using incremental materialized views, make sure that you are using Cloudberry Database v1.5.0 or a later version.
-Cloudberry Database v1.4.0 and earlier versions do not support incremental materialized views.
+Before using incremental materialized views, make sure that you are using Apache Cloudberry v1.5.0 or a later version.
+Apache Cloudberry v1.4.0 and earlier versions do not support incremental materialized views.
 :::

 To create an incremental materialized view, you can use the SQL command `CREATE INCREMENTAL MATERIALIZED VIEW`.
 The complete syntax support is as follows: